RoboCup-SPL/GameController/README.txt

 ########## 2. Executing the Jar ##########

-Double-click GameController2.jar or run
+Double-click GameController.jar or run

-java -jar GameController2.jar [-b <address> | --broadcast <address>]
+java -jar GameController.jar [-b <address> | --broadcast <address>]

 If no broadcast address is specified, 255.255.255.255 is used.

 ########## 3. Shortcuts ##########

-While the GameController2 is running, you may use the following keys on the keyboard instead of pushing buttons:
+While the GameController is running, you may use the following keys on the keyboard instead of pushing buttons:

 Esc		- press it twice to close the GameController2 Delete		- toggle test-mode (everything is legal, every button is visible and enabled) Backspace	- undo last action

-1-5		- player 1-5 on the left side
-6-0		- player 1-5 on the right side

-The following keys are mapped on the keyboard nearly equal to the buttons on the GUI.

-Q	- goal left side
-I	- goal right side
-A	- out by left side
+B	- out by blue
-K	- out by right side
+R	- out by red
-Y	- time-out left side
-,	- time-out right side

-E	- initial
-R	- ready
-T	- set
-Z	- play
-There actually is no key for finish because pushing it by mistake would be troublesome.
+only SPL

-D	- pushing
+P	- pushing
-F	- leaving the field
+L	- leaving the field
-G	- fallen robot
+F	- fallen robot
-H	- inactive robot
+I	- inactive robot
-C	- illegal defender
+D	- illegal defender
-V	- ball holding
+O	- ball holding
-B	- playing with hands
+H	- playing with hands
+U	- request for pickup

+only Humanoid-League
+P	- pushing
+D	- illegal defense
+A	- illegal attack
+M	- ball manipulation
-N	- request for pickup
+U	- request for pickup

 ########## 4. Misc ##########

-The format of the packets the GameController2 broadcasts and receives is defined in the file RoboCupGameControlData.h, which is identical to the one that was used in 2012.
+The format of the packets the GameController broadcasts and receives is defined in the file RoboCupGameControlData.h, which is identical to the one that was used in 2012.